axelpale/affineplane/docs/API.md

 <a name="affineplanedir3fromvector"></a>
 ## [affineplane](#affineplane).[dir3](#affineplanedir3).[fromVector](#affineplanedir3fromvector)(vec)

 Create a new direction from a vector.
+Basically extract an unit vector from the vector.
-If the case of zero vector, the default direction towards positive x-axis is returned.
+If the case of zero vector, return the default direction towards positive x-axis.

 <p style="margin-bottom: 0"><strong>Parameters:</strong></p>